-There are three concentrations offered in Mathematics Education.
+Three concentrations are offered in Mathematics Education.
 Information about each is found below.

-The Professional Internship Concentration is designed for students who have already earned a BA or BS in a math or related field, or have sufficient upper division credits in math.
+The Professional Internship Concentration is designed for students who (1) have an earned BA or BS in a math or related field, or (2) have sufficient upper division credits in math.
 Individuals who satisfy these requirements are eligible to apply as post-bac students to the Math licensure program.
-This program prepares you for becoming a secondary (6-12) mathematics teacher or a middle grades (6-8) mathematics teacher.
+This program prepares students for becoming a middle grades (6-8) mathematics teacher or a secondary (6-12) mathematics teacher.
 Students may also earn a Master of Science Degree through this program.

 The Educational Studies Concentration does not lead to initial teacher licensure, but does lead to a Master of Science degree.
 This concentration is designed for those who: